Updated on January 13, 2017.

 Have you used (or heard of) Slack?
 This freemium online service ensures that group communication is quick and smooth, and all but takes long group emails out of the equation.
 For quite some time now, we at MakeUseOf have been using Slack for team collaboration, with positive results.

-Recently I realized that with Slack’s clever set of features and well planned, distraction-free UI, the platform can double up as a project management tool for many people.
+Recently, I realized that with Slack’s clever set of features and well-planned, distraction-free user interface, the platform can double up as a project management tool for many people.
 See if you’re one of those people and learn how you can go about setting up Slack to be your online personal assistant.

 Using Slack for project management is ideal for solo businesses and two-person teams.
 With a bit of smart organization, it can work for bigger teams as well.
 If your team is too large or your projects too complex, the setup can get messy, and you’re better off looking for a different app for project management.
 Of course, for team collaboration purposes, it’s best to stick with Slack.